-Once the Undergraduate Director and/or your instructor of record approves your prospectus, the faculty member should contact the SoMAS education office and give you permission to register for the internship.
+Once the Undergraduate Director approves your prospectus, you should contact the SoMAS undergraduate advisor and she/he will give you permission to register for the internship under the section number of your instructor of record (or faculty advisor).
 THIS MUST BE DONE BEFORE THE END OF ADD/DROP.
-When you have permission, YOU MUST GO INTO SOLAR AND REGISTER FOR THE COURSE.
-You may register for credit (the number of credits to be negotiated between the student and the faculty advisor).
-Typically 45-60 hours is equal to one credit.
+When you have permission YOU MUST GO INTO SOLAR AND REGISTER FOR THE COURSE.
+Typical number of credits for internship is 2 (allowed up to 6 but only 2 or 3 credits count towards the major).
+Typically 60 hours is equal to one credit.

-You should provide a progress report to your faculty advisor midway during the semester/summer.
-You should submit your report to your faculty advisor no later than the last day of finals for a given semester, or by the 25th of August for a summer internship.
+You should submit your final report to your instructor of record no later than the last day of finals for a given semester, or by 25 August for a summer internship.

 - Name and address of the organization you interned with